Kaushik1014/postify/README.md

 4)Use Delete to remove a post

-🤝 Contributing
+## 🤝 Contributing

-Contributions are welcome.
+Contributions, issues, and suggestions are always welcome.

-Fork the repository and submit a pull request if you’d like to improve this project.
+If you'd like to improve this project:

+- Fork the repository
+- Create your feature branch
+- Make your changes
+- Submit a pull request

+Your support and contributions help make this project better 🚀

 👨‍💻 Author